embedded2016/server-framework/README.md

 Using this framework to build your own services is simple to use.
-It is based on Protocol structure and callbacks, so that we can dynamically change protocols and support stuff like HTTP upgrade requests.
+It is based on Protocol structure and callbacks, so that we can dynamically change protocols and support stuff such as HTTP requests.

 Here is a simple example:
 ```c